 The recipe is simple.
 Here’s the basic proportion of ingredients (you can scale up as much as you’d like) [note: I've made some modification here since I first posted it]:

-- 2 lbs ground beef, finely diced stew meat, or finely diced pork (I usually use the greater amount of meat)
+- 1 to 2 lbs ground beef, finely diced stew meat, and/or finely diced pork (I usually use the greater amount of meat)

 - 1 tablespoon pepper